nuuuwan/news_lk3_data/README.md

 *2025-09-17 17:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/112616/kerawalapitiya-sobadhanavi-lng-power-plant-connected-to-the-national-grid-) · `en`

+The ‘Sobadhanavi’ 350 MW LNG Power Plant in Kerawalapitiya was connected to the national grid a short while ago.

 Prime Minister Dr. Harini Amarasuriya and Minister of Energy Eng.
-Kumara Jayakody have ceremonially connected the ‘Sobadhanavi’ 350 MW LNG Power Plant at Kerawalapitiya with the national grid a short while ago.
+Kumara Jayakody ceremonially connected the plant to the national grid.

+The first phase of the LNG Power Plant was commissioned on August 28, 2024.

 ◼️